jkuhlmann/cgltf/README.md

 ## Dependencies
 None.

-C headers being used by implementation:
+C headers being used by the implementation:
 ```
 #include <stddef.h>
 #include <stdint.h>